LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Stop notebooks when not use to not incur charges
   * Terminate session deployments when not in use to not incur charges

+#### SageMaker Inference Pipelines
+  * Linear sequence of 2-15 containers
+  * Any combination of pre-trained built-in algorithms or your own algorithms in Docker containers
+  * Combine pre-processing, predictions, post-processing
+  * Spark ML and scikit-learn containers OK
+    * Spark ML can be run with Glue or EMR     * Serialized into MLeap format
+  * Can handle both real-time inference and batch transforms
+  * chain different docker containers for different stages of the model
+  * spark ML containers are serialized into MLeap format

 #### SageMaker Studio
   * Visual IDE for machine learning!
   * SageMaker Notebooks